Use Hydra Verbose Mode

 Run with -V to Show Attempts

-In this step, we will rerun the FTP attack again, but this time using the -V option.
+In this step, you will rerun the FTP attack again, but this time using the -V option.
 The -V option provides a different level of verbosity compared to -v.
 It focuses on displaying each login attempt in a concise format, making it easier to track the progress of the attack.

 The -V option in Hydra is similar to -v but provides a more compact output.
 Instead of showing detailed connection information for each attempt, it simply displays the username and password being tried.
 This can be useful when you want to monitor the attack's progress without being overwhelmed by too much information.